Ptolemy of Mauretania

-Early life
+Life

 Ptolemy was the son of King Juba II and Queen Cleopatra Selene II of Mauretania.
 His birth date is not certainly known but must have occurred before his mother's death, which has been estimated to have taken place in 5 BC.
 He had a sister (possibly younger) who is evidenced by an Athenian inscription, but her name has not been preserved.
 She may have been called Drusilla.

 His father Juba II was the son of King Juba I of Numidia, who was descended from the Berbers of North Africa and was an ally to the Roman Triumvir Pompey.
 His mother Cleopatra Selene II was the daughter of the Ptolemaic Greek Queen Cleopatra VII of Egypt and the Roman Triumvir Mark Antony.
 Ptolemy was of Berber, Greek and Roman ancestry.
 Ptolemy and his sister were the only known children of Juba II and Cleopatra Selene II to reach maturity, and were among the younger grandchildren to Mark Antony.
 Through his maternal grandfather, Ptolemy was distantly related to Julius Caesar and the Julio-Claudian dynasty.
 Ptolemy was a first cousin to Germanicus and the Roman Emperor Claudius and a second cousin to the Emperor Caligula, the Empress Agrippina the Younger, the Empress Valeria Messalina and the Emperor Nero.